 Legal Tech Column: 3 Ways Your Midsize Law Firm Can Maximize Profitability

 Law firm success isn’t solely tied to the billed hours of its attorneys.
-Process decisions and attainable growth goals lay the foundation for healthy, effective and profitable mid-sized law firms.
+Process decisions and attainable growth goals lay the foundation for healthy, effective and profitable mid-sized law firm.

 In today’s competitive environment, it’s important to ensure your firm is getting the most out of its resources to remain positioned for success.
-These are 3 key areas law firms can consider to ensure they remain competitive and profitable into the future.
+However, there are 3 key areas law firms can consider to ensure they remain competitive and profitable into the future.

 The legal industry is constantly evolving and firms require ongoing investments.
 For law firms, hardware and software alone can cost thousands of dollars per person annually.
 Instead of expanding departments such as IT, finance and administration, outsourcing can help firms manage the monumental increase of tasks while minimizing long-term capital investments and staffing requirements.

 A complete overhaul of functions to an outsourced partner may feel like a significant change.
 Starting with one department or business function is a good way to get the ball rolling.
 Firms can then determine whether other functions or departments can be streamlined with an outside resource.

 Lagging and outdated technology can cause frustration among team members and clients and puts law firms at an increased risk for cyberattacks.
 It can also create ethical issues and can make it challenging for attorneys to adhere to ABA Model Rules regarding technology competence.
 Modern, effective technology helps drive business.
 If technology is prohibiting growth and employee efficiency, it’s time for an update.